jaredpepper2/IW_TechTest/README.md

 3. Your user account has a *'Documents'* folder under the path location of */home/'your user'/*.

 ## Pushing in Future Improvements
 If more improvements need to be pushed into the host server, then more Ansible Roles could be added to the playbook, where new configurations can be described.
+This could smiply be done by pushing more 'Roles' into the playbook on this repository.

 ## Alternative Approach
 The ansible-pull feature could have been used from the host server.
 Ansible-pull could have been configured to pull this repository from the host server.
 Ansible-pull could have run on a schedule, so that deployments could have been performed often and idempotent.
 Any required changes to the server could have then been achieved by pushing new roles into the FixServer.yml playbook.

 ## Testing Approach
-The playbook was tested on a t2.micro instance, from my personal AWS account.
+The playbook was tested on a t2.micro instance, booted up from from my personal AWS account.
 The test server is still listed in the *hosts* file.

 ## To Do:
 - Find more potential issues